Close Menu

 4. Will There Be Subcontractors on This Project?

 A subcontractor is anyone that a main contractor hires to perform specific tasks on a construction project.
-Their categorization is usually based on their skill set, level of experience, and the field in which they specialize, including electrical, plumbing, carpentry, etc.
+Their categorisation is usually based on their skill set, level of experience, and the field in which they specialise, including electrical, plumbing, carpentry, etc.

 Asking if there will be subcontractors on the project is crucial before choosing a demolition contractor.
 Knowing the technique of contract delivery they employ is crucial for ensuring you receive the finest service possible.